 Kiraz had the impression they could not eat the hardbread for cultural reasons.

-They were not able to easily explain why they were on Earth or how they'd got here; the right words didn't seem to exist.
+They were not able to easily explain why they were on Earth or how they'd got here; the right words didn't seem to exist in Truth.
 But they knew or believed that the Beanstalk was the way home.

 After they'd gone, Gormin grumbled, "Well, that was interesting.
 If our friends are still there in the morning we can decide whether to sell them to the arena master in the City or bring them along to Fallside as jiraskar fodder.
 In the mean time, it's late.
 I can take this shift.
 The rest of you get some sleep."